nimalan-parameswaran/SmartBio-Air/README.md

 Time-sensitive decisions such as air quality response and motor pump health classification are executed locally on the device using on-device inference and threshold logic.
 For research purposes, sensor data is transmitted to cloud-based services where it is stored, correlated, and interpreted using AI agents.

-The system operates in two modes: an offline mode for uninterrupted autonomous operation and an online mode intended for environmental analysis and algae growth research.
+The system operates in two modes: a primary Edge control mode for uninterrupted autonomous operation and a Cloud AI Agent mode intended for environmental analysis and algae growth research.

 <p align="center">
   <img src="src/image/Img3.png" width="600">